-E.A.’s business ventures were eventually passed on to his son Phil, and the Tovrea empire continued to thrive.
-Edward and Phil were respected business men, and well known for being men of their words, with handshakes being their bond.
+E.A.’s business ventures were eventually passed on to his son, Phil, and the Tovrea empire continued to thrive.
+E.A. and Phil were respected business men, and well known for being men of their word, with handshakes being their bond.
 History reflects that the employees of the Tovrea workforce were extremely loyal and the Tovrea business enjoyed low employee turnover – a sign of a healthy and positive working environment.
 The company prospered for 50 years and during the 1940s was considered one of the most modern and well-run meat processing and packing plants in the world.

 Now, one may ask, how did the castle come to be known as Tovrea Castle?
-In 1932, E.A. and his second wife Della purchased the castle from Alessio Carraro.
+In 1931, E.A. and his second wife, Della, purchased the castle from Alessio Carraro.
 Sadly, E.A. passed away within a year.
 Della Tovrea resided in the castle until her death in 1969.
-The castle remained part of the Tovrea estate until it was purchased by the City of Phoenix in 1993.

 The castle was purchased from the Tovrea estate by the City of Phoenix in 1993 with monies raised though a series of bond elections approved overwhelmingly by the Citizens of Phoenix.